AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 - **Check `DeviceProcessEvents`** for any signs of malicious activity.
 - **Check `DeviceNetworkEvents`** for any signs of outgoing connections or file downloads.
 - **Check `DeviceFileEvents`** for any signs of files being downloaded or created.
-- **Check `DeviceRegistryEvents`** for any signs of registry modifications in the registry for persistence.

 ---